calimero-project/calimero-server/README.md

 How-to & Examples
 -----------------

-Note, running gradle build (e.g., `./gradlew build`) will create _build/distributions/calimero-server-*.tar/.zip_, which contains a directly executable script and all required dependencies.
+Note, running gradle build (e.g., `./gradlew build`) will also create _build/distributions/calimero-server-*.tar/.zip_, which contains a directly executable script and all required dependencies.

 ### Start Server

 *Before trying the examples below with a configuration, make sure the configuration is appropriate for your KNX setup!*

-On the terminal, a running server instance can be stopped by typing "stop".
+On the terminal, a running server instance can be stopped by `Ctrl+C` or typing "stop".

 #### Using Gradle